Skip to Content, Navigation, or Footer.

 McLaughlin said on Saturday that Monday’s game would feel like a must-win, and he certainly managed to instill that mentality in his players.
 From tip-off to the final buzzer, the Quakers put their heart into every minute of the game.

 It was an intense game from the get-go, and several players for the Red and Blue ended up on the floor hustling for the ball at some point during all four quarters.
-The Quakers were willing to go the extra mile for this win, showing aggression in their full-court press and putting up six forceful blocks compared to the Big Green.
+The Quakers went the extra mile for this win, showing aggression in their full-court press and putting up six forceful blocks compared to the Big Green.

 Four players, four unique strengths

-The Penn players scoring more than 10 points had their roles cut out for them on Monday.
-For Gayle, that meant running the full court to make a layup when she had the chance, driving through the Dartmouth defense, and kicking a ball out to wide-open senior guard Simone Sawyer for a three-pointer a few minutes later.
+The Quakers who scored more than 10 points had their roles cut out for them Monday.
+For Gayle, that meant running the full court to make a layup when she had the chance, driving through the Dartmouth defense, and kicking the ball out to wide-open senior guard Simone Sawyer for a three-pointer a few minutes later.

-Sawyer, in turn, was perfect from the three-point line until the last two minutes of the game, making four out of five threes, a substantial part of her 15 total points.
+Sawyer, in turn, was perfect from the three-point line until the last two minutes of the game, four of five shots from beyond the arc, a substantial part of her 15 total points.

 “I haven’t shot great the past few games, so it felt good to just keep shooting, and the confidence kind of came back for me,” Sawyer said.

-Meanwhile, junior center Tina Njike had her third double-double of the season, scoring a team-high 16 points and 13 rebounds.
-Six of those were offensive rebounds, highlighting her invaluable role in the Quakers’ offense.
+Meanwhile, junior center Tina Njike had her third double-double of the season, scoring a team-high 16 points and grabbing 13 rebounds.
+Six of those were offensive rebounds, highlighting her key role in the Quakers’ offense.

-Sophomore forward Katie Collins rounded out the quartet as one of the most impactful defensive players on this team.
-It took her a while to start scoring, but at the beginning of the fourth quarter, she scored six points in quick succession, the only field goals for the Quakers over four minutes.
+Sophomore forward Katie Collins rounded out the quartet as one of the most impactful defensive players on the team.
+It took her a while to start scoring, but at the beginning of the fourth quarter, she scored six points in quick succession — the only field goals for the Quakers over a four-minute stretch.

 “I know numbers are what they are, but we wouldn’t have the success right now without Katie on the floor as much as she is,” McLaughlin said.